fisher-alice/johnny-five-wiki/Compass.md

-The `Compass` class constructs an object that represents a single Compass sensor
+The `Compass` class constructs an object that represents a single Compass or Magnetometer.

+Supported Compass/Magnetometer:

+- HMC6352
+- HMC5883L

 ### Paramaters